Tiger Lily Plants are Exotic Perennials

-Tiger Lily: Lilium lancifolium, or tiger lily, is an ancient species.
+Tiger Lily: Lilium lancifolium is an ancient species.
 Most believe Tibetans or the Japanese were the original cultivators of this tall, orange lily and then spread across the ancient world.

 Regardless of origins, the tiger lily is well-suited to the moderate USDA growing zones, well-adapted and adopted by many Americans.
 It grows in mixed sun and shade or full sun, reaching a mature height of around three feet.
 Don't be fooled by the regal appearance; this flower is relatively easy to grow and maintain.